Thovu94/PHP-Project/README.md

 A PHP project to create a 5-page website
 - This project allows uers to enter data and get result from calculation.
 - Implementing session to validate users and allowing users to continue.

+"# Some demonstration of the web page in the img folder"